Terms and Conditions of Business

 5.1.3 cause damage to our reputation.

-6.1.2 The dates, times and venues advertised for a Course are provisional but we will use reasonable endeavours to adhere to these.
+6.1.1 The dates, times and venues advertised for a Course are provisional, but we will use reasonable endeavours to adhere to these.

-6.1.3 In the event of change or cancellation of a Course pursuant to clause 6.1.1, we will use reasonable endeavours to notify you and offer an alternative date/Course.
-If following such offer, you do not accept an alternative date/Course, we shall refund the Fees paid for the original Course.
+6.1.2 In the event of change or cancellation of a Course pursuant to clause 6.1.1, we will use reasonable endeavours to notify you and offer an alternative date, an alternative Course, or an alternative delivery medium such as the use of a virtual platform.
 You agree that we shall incur no further liability whatsoever as a result of such cancellation.

 6.4 Where a student is booked for an online interactive Course leading to a professional qualification, access to online course materials and revision tools shall be valid for one year only from course start date.
 If you do not renew access to online course materials and revision tools at its expiration of that Year, it is the Delegate/Student(s)’s responsibility to make sure their knowledge and study materials are up-to-date.